The satisfiability threshold for random linear equations: The proof strategy

 \begin{lemma} \begin{enumerate} \item Given $\vA,\vhy$ the vector $\vhx$ is uniformly distributed over the set $\cS(\vA,\vhy)$. \item Given $\vA$ the vector $\vhy$ is distributed uniformly over the set $\Im(\vA)$. \item The joint distribution of $\vA,\vhy$ satisfies

 \end{enumerate} \end{lemma}

 Thus, the probability that the experiment of first choosing $\vA$, independently choosing $\vhx$ and setting $\vhy=\vA\vhx$ produces the linear system $(A,y)$ is proportional to its number $Z(A,y)$ of solutions.
 In other words, the distribution $(\vA,\vhy)$ is obtained by `size-biasing' the distribution $(\vA,\vy)$ according to the number of solutions.
-In statistical physics jargon, equation (\ref{eqNishimori}) is called a {\em Nishimori identity}.
-Such identities have come to play a major role in the study of inference tasks such as decoding~\cite{CKPZ}.
+Following~\cite{CKPZ}, we call (\ref{eqNishimori}) the `Nishimori identity'. \footnote{Strictly speaking, in statistical physics jargon the term `Nishimori property' refers a weaker identity that pertains to averages on $\vA$ and independent random solutions $\vec x^{(1)},\ldots,\vec x^{(\ell)}$ to the random linear system $\vA x=\vhy$.
+This weaker Nishimori identity follows immediately from \Lem~\ref{Fact_Nishimori}.} Such identities have come to play a major role in the study of inference tasks such as decoding~\cite{CKPZ}.
 The simple proof of \Lem~\ref{Fact_Nishimori} can be found in \Sec~\ref{Sec_Fact_Nishimori}.

 For what values of $d$ can we hope to recover a non-trivial approximation to $\vhx$ from the linear system $\vA,\vhy$?
 Since by \Lem~\ref{Fact_Nishimori} given $\vA,\vhy$ our best guess as to $\vhx$ is a uniformly random solution of the linear system, we cannot hope to reconstruct $\vhx$ if the linear system possesses a large number of `uncorrelated' solutions.
 More formally, if the overlap $\omega(\vx,\vx')$ of two random solutions $\vx,\vx'$ is close to the uniform overlap $\bar\omega$, then the linear system $\vA,\vhy$ possesses an abundance of solutions, well spread over the entire space $\FF_q^n$, and $\vhx$ may be any one of them.
 Thus, reconstructing $\vhx$ will be impossible if $d>0$ is such that